ggbecker/content-navigator/README.md

 Load content by activating a hotkey or selecting the option through right clicking.

 Press a key combination when the cursor is selecting a rule ID or when the clipboard contains a rule ID.
 It is also possible to navigate between content types when a content is opened.
-For example: is Ansible content is opened in the current editor and `Ctrl+Alt+R` is pressed, then the rule.yml file associated to the Ansible content will open.
+For example: if Ansible content is opened in the current editor and `Ctrl+Alt+R` is pressed, then the rule.yml file associated to the Ansible content will open.

 Note: When using clipboard, the extension is able to handle rule prefixes such as: `xccdf_org.ssgproject.content_rule_` or `content_rule_`.
 It might be useful when copying rule ID directly from scanning results.